top of page

 Making sense of fragmented data faster

-The goal of this pilot is to test whether AI can surface meaningful customer and market trends from your existing data.
-The agent is not yet a self-service product so you will share your data with me, I will run it through the system.
-But together we will refine the outputs until they reveal the insights you need.
+The goal of the pilot is to test whether AI can reveal meaningful trends and patterns across disconnected sources of customer and market data.
+This is not about summarising feedback; it is about connecting it.
+The system is not yet a self-service product, so you will share your data with me and I will run it through the workflow.
+I am happy to sign an NDA to ensure confidentiality.

 Pilot participants will receive:

-AI-generated analysis of your customer and market data, identifying themes and patterns across fragmented sources
+• AI-generated analysis of your customer and market data, identifying themes and patterns across fragmented sources.

-Collaborative sessions where we review the outputs together and refine the approach for your specific context
+• Collaborative sessions where we review the outputs together and refine the approach for your specific context.

-Recommendations showing how to apply these insights to your roadmap
+• Recommendations showing how to apply these insights to your roadmap.

 If this sounds useful, reach out at info@crwburgess.com with a short description of where your customer data lives today and what decisions you are trying to make with it.
 I will respond within 48 hours to let you know whether it is a good match for the pilot.